 Beginning in 1989, smolts were captured using trough traps of a type described by Elliott (1992) and Magnus et al. (2006) that were deployed on the major spillways of beaver dams (Figure 7) on two major lower river rearing ponds, Det’s Pond and Shaul Pond, and in some years on a third smaller pond (Olsen Pond).
 Other spillways over the same dams were blocked with plastic screen (0.64 cm mesh) in order to funnel fish toward the traps.
 The trough traps directed the fish through a 10.2 cm diameter pipe or flexible hose into a floating holding box.
 The traps on larger producing ponds were tended twice daily, in the morning and evening, while traps installed at less productive locations were checked only in the morning.
 Coho smolts were sorted from other species and transported in aerated holding boxes to holding pens located at the tagging site on lower Brown Slough.
 Fish from different ponds were kept in separate pens so discrete age-length and tag recovery samples could be taken.

-After the mid-1990s, access to Det's Pond on the east side of the valley became difficult because of channel shifts and beaver dam development in the slough, and also because the level of the pond dropped substantially due to deterioration of its beaver dam.
+After the mid-1990s, access to Det's Pond on the east side of the valley became difficult because of channel shifts and beaver dam development in Brown slough.
+In addition the level of the Det’s Pond dropped substantially due to deterioration of its beaver dam.
 Therefore, Det’s Pond was abandoned as a trapping site, and smolt were instead captured in Brown Slough using a smolt weir with an incline plane trap and baited magnum minnow traps (Magnus et al. 2006).
-Combined, these methods of capturing smolts for tagging greatly increased the marked rate of the population and the precision of resultant estimates compared with pre-smolt marking.
+Combined, these methods of capturing smolts for tagging greatly increased the marked rate of the population and the precision of resultant estimates compared with presmolt marking.

 Coho salmon smolts were sorted into three groups based on snout to fork length for tagging: 80–100 mm, 101–130 mm, and >130 mm.
 Separate tag machine settings were used for each size group.
 Fish under 80 mm comprised a small proportion of the total catch; they were assumed not to be smolts and were released untagged.
 Tagged smolts were held in a holding pen in quiet water until dark the following evening and then released.

-Smolts were sampled from each pond daily for age and length according to a daily target based on average migration timing and an annual objective of 600 samples from each pond area.
-Approximately 10 scales were taken from the left side of the fish approximately two rows above the lateral line along a diagonal downward from the posterior insertion of the dorsal fin to the anterior insertion of the anal fin (INPFC 1963).
-The scales were removed with a surgical scalpel and distributed separately across one of four quadrants on a glass microscope slide.
+Smolts were sampled daily from each pond for age and length data according to a daily target based on average migration timing and an annual objective of 600 samples from each pond.
+Approximately 10 scales were taken with a surgical scalpel from the left side of the fish approximately two rows above the lateral line along a diagonal downward from the posterior insertion of the dorsal fin to the anterior insertion of the anal fin (INPFC 1963).
+The scales were distributed separately across one of four quadrants on a glass microscope slide.
 Samples from four fish were placed on each slide, which was labeled with numbers and corresponding lengths on the frosted end.
-When a slide was full, another slide was fastened over it with clear tape to protect the scales.
+When a slide was full, a clean slide was fastened over it with clear tape to protect the scales.

 Estimation of Smolt Abundance